Do you accept my dental insurance plan?

 We are proud to be contracted with, and an "in-network" provider for the Delta Dental Premier Plan.
 For all other PPO dental insurance carriers we would be an "out of network" provider.
 "What does that mean exactly?"
 That means that you may use your dental insurance benefits anywhere you like as long as your insurance carrier allows you to choose either one of their contracted "in network" providers, or an "out of network" provider.
 Most PPO insurances allow you to choose any dentist you wish.

 "Will my benefits be the same or different depending on who I choose?"
-Many times your insurance benefit percentage is the same whether you choose an "in-network" provider" or an "out of network" provider.
-And sometimes they are slightly different.
+Many times your insurance benefits and coverage are the same whether you choose an "in-network" provider" or an "out of network" provider, and sometimes they are slightly different.
 Your benefits are determined by the dental insurance plan that you have selected either through yourself or through your employer.
-Your dental insurance company or employer human resources department for employer sponsored plans can help you determine your benefits for "in network" and "out of network" providers.
+Your dental insurance company or employer human resources department for employer sponsored plans can help you determine your benefits and coverage.
 There are many different insurance plans and levels of coverage so if you are unsure, contact your insurance company directly and ask them if you can go to any dentist you choose and what your benefits will be.
-They will have the most current benefit information for you and your family.
+They will have the most current and accurate benefit information for you and your family.
 This information is usually available online with your dental insurance company.

 We provide detailed treatment plans with all the information necessary for you to work with your insurance should you wish to inquire about your coverage and benefits.